This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License

 To reduce computation while training the model, we are going to use

-We also divide the data into batches for gradient descent. seqperbatch
+We also divide the data into “batches” for computation. batchesz is

-descent.
-Each batch will have seqlen * seqperbatch
+will be computed in parallel.
+Each batch will have seqlen * batchesz

 Training and Results¶